 The landlord must tell you the screening agency’s name, address and phone number, when you apply.
 The landlord can show you the report if they want to.
 The agency can’t make the landlord keep the report private.

 If the landlord won’t give you a copy, then get it from the tenant screening agency.
 You might be able to get your report right away online.
 Check the agency websites listed at the end of this fact sheet.
 Or, fill out the attached form and send it to the agency.
 Also send a copy of both sides of your photo ID (a state or county ID or driver’s license).
 Keep a copy of the form and write down the date you sent it.
-The agency must send you the report within 15 days.
+The agency must send you the report within 5 days of getting your form.

 Most screening companies do not keep files on tenants.
 If the company has never done a report on you, they will not have one to show you.
 Do not ask for a report until you have been turned down for an apartment because of one.